pradeephubgit/appsignal-docs/source/guides/custom-data/sample-data.html.md

 ### `session_data`

-Filled with session/cookie data by default, but can be overridden with the following call:
+Filled with session data by default, but can be overridden with the following call:

 ```js
 span.setSampleData("session_data", {